guardian/members-data-api/README.md

     sbt membership-attribute-service/run

-The service will be starting on Play's default port of 9000.
+The service will be starting on Play's default port of 9000 and use the MembershipAttributes-CODE DynamoDB table.

+## Metrics and Logs

+There is a Membership Attributes Service radiator.
+This uses standard ELB and DynamoBB CloudWatch metrics for the CloudFormation stack in the chosen stage.

+Logs are sent to Cloud Watch in a log group named identity-membership-attribute-service-STAGE.
+Within the log groups there will be logs for each EC2 instance.

+## Provisioning

+The packer cloud formation template should be used to create an AMI with Oracle Java 8 installed.
+The base AMI which should be used with this is Ubuntu Trusty 14.04 (ami-acc41cdb).

+The output AMI from packer should be used with the membership-attribute-service cloud formation template.